Manchester City and Liverpool handed contrasting run-ins to 2019/20 Premier League season

 Chelsea's decisive winter run

-Chelsea travel to Old Trafford for a mouth-watering Super Sunday opener against Manchester United, in what could be the start of a new era at the club should Maurizio Sarri depart and the favourite to replace him, Frank Lampard, is at the helm.
+Chelsea travel to Old Trafford for a mouth-watering Super Sunday opener against Manchester United, in what could be the start of a new era at the club should Maurizio Sarri depart and the favourite to replace him, Frank Lampard, take the helm.

 But ultimately Chelsea's season could be shaped in the depths of winter.
 They have three tough away games in December - Everton (7th), Tottenham (21st), Arsenal (28th) - and then a brutal set of fixtures from late January to late March.